Rumania Montevideo: 2019: Band reunion and cancelled live tour

-2020: New demo-tapes and canceled first Tokyo Live

-In January, Makoto published three interview videos on his YouTube channel with guitarist Shimal, who answered questions about Rumania Montevideo's past.
+In January 2020, Makoto published three interview videos on his YouTube channel with guitarist Shimal, who answered questions about Rumania Montevideo's past.
 In February, Makoto started launching short demo tapes on his YouTube channel.
 In March, a second reunion live performance was scheduled in Tokyo in the venue Daikanyama Unit.
 All supporting band members planned to reprise their roles., however on 9 March, the event was cancelled due to the worldwide pandemic situation of the coronavirus.
 After the conclusion, Mami's activities has been decreased and Miyoshi continues release monthly new song or demo tapes on his YouTube channel.

-On 20 August, Makoto has confessed his wish to collaborate once again in the band with his childhood friend and former member, Kazunobu Mashima.
+On 20 August 2020, Makoto has confessed his wish to collaborate once again in the band with his childhood friend and former member, Kazunobu Mashima.

+2024-2025: New album "Flex" and live tour "Reborn"

+On 10 April, Makoto has announced through his Twitter account that new album Flex is in the production.
+On 20 November, promotional single "snow loop" has been distributed on the music streaming platforms.
+The album is scheduled to release only through live venue in 2025 during their live tour "rumania montevideo REBORN2025".

 Discography

 During their career, the band released three studio albums, two indie albums, three LP records, two cassette tapes, and seven singles.

 All lyrics were written by Mami Miyoshi, and all music was composed and arranged by Makoto Miyoshi.